 leadership opportunities will help you grow as a person.

 Note: The following information is for undergraduate non-degree seeking students ONLY.
-For post-baccalaureate non-degree seekers, please visit Graduate Studies.
+Students who have earned a Bachelor's degree or post-baccalaureate non-degree seekers,

 Students enrolling in this classification are subject to the following regulations:

 A Non-degree seeking student must be in good standing at his/her previous institution

 (including FGCU) and eligible to return.

 Non-degree seeking students are subject to the same rules and regulations as degree